 - Stage IIIa – chronic joint clicking.
-In this stage the meniscuscomes off the outside of the condyle (lateral pole) during jaw opening but reduces (returns to its proper position) upon closure.
-If the disc is relatively intacted, the joint may be returned to Stage I status with proper treatment.
+In this stage, the meniscus comes off the outside of the condyle (lateral pole) during jaw opening but reduces (returns to its proper position) upon closure.
+If the disc is relatively intact, the joint may be returned to Stage I status with proper treatment.

 - Stage IVa – chronic joint clicking.
 The meniscus is displaced from both medial and lateral poles but the medial portion of the meniscus reduces.
-The patient often experiences a limitation of movement, locking and pain.
+The patient often experiences a limitation of movement, locking, and pain.

 - Stage IVb – no joint clicking.
 The meniscus is displaced from the condyle at both poles and there is significant deformation of the disc.
 The condyle now functions against the retrodiscal attachment.
 Episodes of pain and locking are common.

 - Stage Va – no joint clicking.
 In this acute stage, the condyle has perforated the retrodiscal tissue and the condyle rests on the skull base.
-This bone on bone contact is often very painful and these are the patients who often benefit from surgical intervention.
+This bone-on-bone contact is often very painful and these are the patients who often benefit from surgical intervention.

 - Stage Vb – no joint clicking.
 This chronic stage often follows the acute stage and is relatively pain-free as the body has adapted.
 If a patient can endure the intensely painful Stage Va and arrive at this stage, surgery can be avoided.
-On occasion, degeneration can follow but in many cases, the patient becomes stable.
+On occasion, the degeneration can follow but in many cases, the patient becomes stable.

-Click here on video to link to the classic Swedish study performed on dissected cadavers showing healthy TMJ’s and examples of TMJ’s of the internal derangements discussed above.
+Click here on the video to link to the classic Swedish study performed on dissected cadavers showing healthy TMJ’s and examples of TMJ’s of the internal derangements discussed above.

 In summary, if the meniscus slips forward and stays forward, the mandible can get stuck in an open or closed position.
-When a meniscus no longer separates the skull base from the mandible, the condyle will function on the retrodiscal tissue made of ligaments, blood vessels and nerve bundles that has not evolved to withstand the stress of loading.
+When a meniscus no longer separates the skull base from the mandible, the condyle will function on the retrodiscal tissue made of ligaments, blood vessels, and nerve bundles that have not evolved to withstand the stress of loading.